 Under Yeltsin’s command in the Moscow “White House,” as the head of the Russian Federation unit of the USSR, and with his own armed ‘National Guard,’ Yeltsin was able to personally stop the coup process by using his own chain-of-command authority — with the necessary written documentation and orders being provided — to ignore the verbal orders of the Coup Plotters.

-Once again, the old Soviet truism: “Paper trumps People” was proved true.
+Once again, the old Soviet truism: “Paper trumps People” was proven to be true.
 Standing on an Alpha Group tank in front of the White House provided a popular image broadcast by the International News networks with their cameras stationed on the roof of the International Media Center just across the river.
 Everyone saw what was happening around the world, and in the living rooms of our Central Committee apartments.
 Yeltsin was a brilliant politician!
-But he also was a smart bureaucrat who knew how to work the System (i.e., the Party which was, of course, above the State).
+But he also was a smart bureaucrat who knew how to work the system (i.e., the Party which was, of course, above the State).
 The Comrades saw the world’s condemnation.
 They blinked.
 The news embargo never happened for those who mattered.

-One could argue that the real reason the Coup failed was that the specific ego’s involved ultimately didn’t understand how the system really worked.
+One could argue that the real reason the Coup failed was that the specific ego’s involved ultimately didn’t understand how the system worked.
 As the soldier in charge of a crack troop of Alpha Guards, whose orders would you obey?
 The written (and documented) orders of Yeltsin, or the verbal command issued by the Minister of Agriculture and his buddies?
-In the end, it is the paperwork that survives which gives justification to the bureaucratic phrase: “But I was only following Orders -and they were Written and had the appropriate Seals!”
+In the end, it is the paperwork that survives which gives justification to the bureaucratic phrase: “But I was only following orders -and they were written and had the appropriate Seals!”

 And that night we dialed up and logged into our Moscow-based billing server from California and collected Visa/MC/Amex payments with no interruption of service at 9,600 bits-per-second.
 Our fax lines worked fine, too.
 Our Moscow regional Cable TV System never went off the air.

-If there is a “Moral” to the story, it’s this: If you REALLY want to do a successful coup, you MUST absolutely, positively, and ruthlessly kill all communications channels among the people who hold real power.
+If there is a “Moral” to the story, it’s this: If you want to do a successful coup, you MUST absolutely, positively, and ruthlessly kill all communications channels among the people who hold the real power.

 And that doesn’t mean the non-Party member “ordinary citizen” in the USSR.
 It means your fellow Comrades in power at the top of the Party.